 Location: Rochester, NY

 I've been woodworking since 2001.
-My shop is roughly 1/3 of a two car garage, and is shared by too many bicycles, sleds, scooters, outdoor toys, and garden tools, etc. It's uninsulated and difficult to work in during our long cold winters, so I tend to do mostly "cyber woodworking" during the winter months.
+My shop is roughly 1/3 of a two car garage, and is shared by too many bicycles, sleds, scooters, outdoor toys, and garden tools, etc. It's un-insulated and difficult to work in during our long cold winters, so I tend to do mostly "cyber woodworking" during the winter months.
 I gained a fascination with saw blades early on in my wwing endeavors....mostly due to be really ticked off about wasting money on lousy blades, and have pursued using, collecting, and testing them as sort of a "hobby within a hobby"....to date I've probably tried in the range of 70 different 10" blades.
 I've also started using and learning about hand planes, and now have a modest collection of those too.

 Most of my projects are furniture for around the house, along with occasional items for friends and family.
-I gravitate toward the Mission/Arts & Crafts style but tend to go my own way just using elements of those styles that I like.
+I gravitate toward the Mission/Arts & Crafts style but tend to go my own way just using elements of the styles that I like.
 Much of my wood is salvaged or given to me.
 I've been fortunate to have purchased surprisingly little wood over the years.
 A deviation from furniture was an electric guitar in 2007 for my middle son.
 Since I don't play, it was the most challenging thing I've tackled to date, but was also the most rewarding.
 I followed it up with a tube amp to go with it, then a 2nd guitar for my oldest son in 2010, followed by a toilet-seat guitar for my girls in 2011.

 -- Happiness is like wetting your pants...everyone can see it, but only you can feel the warmth....